-NBT Bancorp Inc. is a financial holding company headquartered in Norwich, NY, with total assets of \$10.9 billion at December 31, 2020.
-The Company's business, primarily conducted through the Bank and its full service 401(k) recordkeeping and insurance agency subsidiaries, consists of providing commercial banking, retail banking, wealth management and other financial services primarily to customers in its market area, which includes central and upstate New York, northeastern Pennsylvania, southern New Hampshire, western Massachusetts, Vermont, the southern coastal Maine area and recently entering central Connecticut.
+NBT Bancorp Inc. is a financial holding company headquartered in Norwich, New York, with total assets of \$12.0 billion at December 31, 2021.
+The Company's business, primarily conducted through the Bank and its full-service retirement plan administration and recordkeeping subsidiary and full-service insurance agency subsidiary, consists of providing commercial banking, retail banking, wealth management and other financial services primarily to customers in its market area, which includes central and upstate New York, northeastern Pennsylvania, New Hampshire, Massachusetts, Vermont, Maine and Connecticut.
 The Company's business philosophy is to operate as a community bank with local decision-making, providing a broad array of banking and financial services to individual, commercial and municipal customers.
-The financial review that follows focuses on the factors affecting the consolidated financial condition and results of operations of the Company and its wholly owned subsidiaries, the Bank, NBT Financial and NBT Holdings during 2020 and, in summary form, the preceding two years.
+The financial review that follows focuses on the factors affecting the consolidated financial condition and results of operations of the Company and its wholly-owned subsidiaries, the Bank, NBT Financial and NBT Holdings during 2021 and, in summary form, the preceding two years.
 Collectively, the registrant and its subsidiaries are referred to herein as "the Company."
 Net interest margin is presented in this discussion on a fully taxable equivalent ("FTE") basis.
 Average balances discussed are daily averages unless otherwise described.
-The audited consolidated financial statements and related notes as of December 31, 2020 and 2019 and for each of the years in the three-year period ended December 31, 2020 should be read in conjunction with this review.
+The audited consolidated financial statements and related notes as of December 31, 2021 and 2020 and for each of the years in the three-year period ended December 31, 2021 should be read in conjunction with this review.